NYS High School Graduation Requirements

 All 9th, 10th, and 11th grade students must maintain a course of study leading to a minimum of six (6) credits per year.
 Seniors must also maintain a minimum enrollment of six (6) credits per year.

 Exceptions may be granted by the principal on an individual basis.
 These exceptions will be based on the educational merit of substituted activities.
-Situations such as the need to work to support a family, concurrent attendance at a university, or work that is directly related to academics or career goals are examples of situations which would warrant consideration.
+Situations such as the need to work to support a family, concurrent attendance at a university, or work that is directly related to academic or career goals are examples of situations which would warrant consideration.

 A student may earn up to 6 1/2 units of credit - without completing units of study - under the following conditions: